Web

 confettiEnables a confetti animation when a transaction is submittedboolNo

 useUnloadEventEnables the 'unloadEvent' when pressing the back button from the Home screen, causing the iframe to trigger an unload of itself through the parent application.
-In scenarios where the Web SDK is loaded within a parent application, you may want to use the built-in navigation to return to the host app.boolNo
+In the scenario where the Web SDK is loaded within a parent application, you may want to use the built-in navigation of the Web SDK to have a user exit the SDK and return to the host application.boolNo

 VirtualSenderAccounts